Worldwide Developers Conference

-The Worldwide Developers Conference (WWDC) is an information technology conference held annually by Apple Inc. The conference is currently held at Apple Park in California.
+The Worldwide Developers Conference (WWDC) is an information technology conference held annually by Apple.
+Since 2020, the conference is held at Apple Park in Cupertino, California.
 The event is used to showcase new software and technologies in the macOS, iOS, iPadOS, watchOS, tvOS, and visionOS families as well as other Apple software; new hardware products are sometimes announced as well.
 WWDC is also an event hosted for third-party software developers that work on apps for iPhones, iPads, Macs, and other Apple devices.
 Attendees can participate in hands-on labs with Apple engineers and attend in-depth sessions covering a wide variety of topics.

 The first WWDC was held in 1983, with the introduction of Apple Basic, but it was not until 2002 that Apple started using the conference as a major launchpad for new products.
 Beginning in 1987, WWDC was held in Santa Clara.
 After 15 years in nearby San Jose, the conference moved to San Francisco, where it eventually became Apple's primary media event of the year and regularly sold out.
 WWDC returned to San Jose 13 years later.

 WWDC 2020 and WWDC 2021 were hosted as online-only conferences due to the COVID-19 pandemic.
 WWDC 2022 invited developers and the press back to Apple Park for the first time in about three years despite the COVID-19 pandemic.
 Customers and consumers watched the event via online live streams.
 All of these events were hosted at Apple Park in Cupertino, California.
-WWDC 2023 and 2024 were held both online and in-person.
-The most recent conference, WWDC 2025, was held both online and in-person from June 9 to June 13, 2025.
+WWDC 2023, 2024 and 2025 were held both online and in-person.
+The most recent conference, WWDC 2026, was held both online and in-person from June 8 to June 12, 2026.